ldcas-uc3m/TFM/parts/state_of_the_art.typ

 ==== Interrupt simulation in WepSIM
-WepSIM simulates what the authors call the "Elemental Processor" (@fig:wepsim-ep), a simple 32-bit processor with a (micro)programmable control unit (@fig:wepsim-cu).
+WepSIM (the _Web Elemental Processor SIMulator_) is an educational CPU simulator that emulates what the authors call the "Elemental Processor" (@fig:wepsim-ep), a simple 32-bit processor with a (micro)programmable control unit (@fig:wepsim-cu).
 This allows the user to define not only what signals on each instruction sets, but also how the instruction fetch is performed.
 For the purpose of asyncronous interrupt simulation, the control unit includes, connected to the Control Bus, an interrupt request pin (`INT`) and an interrupt acknowledge pin (`INTA`).
 The processor also includes a global interrupt enable